Selected Passages from Hungarian-Ottoman Wars

 The collocations of the name “Turk”

-Hungarians in the 15-17th century, just like other Western people, called them just „Turks” in general.
+The Hungarians of the 15th and 17th centuries, like other Westerners, called them “Turks” in general.

-However, a proud and educated member of the Ottoman Empire would have been offended if he had been regarded as a „Turk”.
-Since the end of the Seljuk Empire, the name „Turk” was collocated with rather negative adjectives.
-The word „türk-i bi-ebed” or „türk-i bi-idra” stood for the despised laborers, meaning a stupid or simpleton commoner.
-They were considered not appropriate to take part in the running of the Ottoman State whose subject called themselves Osmanli.
+However, a proud and educated member of the Ottoman Empire would have been offended to be considered a “Turk”.
+Since the end of the Seljuk Empire, the name “Turk” has been associated with more negative adjectives.
+The word “türk-i bi-ebed” or “türk-i bi-idra” referred to the despised laborer, meaning a stupid or simpleton commoner.
+They were considered unfit to participate in the running of the Ottoman state, whose subjects called themselves Ottomans.

-In fact, Turkish nationalism was born mainly in the first decade of the 20th century and the word „Turk” has been appreciated since that time, gaining all the positive meanings now connected to it for the modern Turkish people.
-But let us take a look at their origin.
+In fact, Turkish nationalism was born mainly in the first decade of the 20th century, and since then the word “Turk” has been valued and has acquired all the positive meanings associated with it for the modern Turkish people.
+But let us look at its origins.

 The Seljuks

-Ethnically and culturally speaking, the predecessor of the Ottoman Empire had been the Seljuk Empire.
+Ethnically and culturally, the predecessor of the Ottoman Empire was the Seljuk Empire.

-Originally, all Turkic tribes that were part of the Turkic dynastic mythological system (for example, Uigurs, Karluks, and a number of other tribes) were designated “Turkmens”.
-Only later did this word come to refer to a specific ethnonym.
-The common ancestors of modern Turks and Turkmens were nomadic peoples in the 11th century A.D., quite similar to the ancient Hungarians.
+Originally, all Turkic tribes that were part of the Turkic dynastic mythological system (e.g. Uigurs, Karluks, and a number of other tribes) were called “Turkmen”.
+Only later did the word come to refer to a specific ethnonym.
+The common ancestors of modern Turks and Turkoman people were nomadic groups in the 11th century AD, similar to the ancient Hungarians.

-Now, let us talk only about their history after 1071 when coming out from the Caucasian territories, they defeated the Byzantine army at Manzikert.
+Let us talk only about their history after 1071 when they came out of the Caucasian territories and defeated the Byzantine army at Manzikert.
 The Seljuks soon shifted the balance of power in Asia Minor and Syria from the European Byzantine Empire to them.
-The Seljuk conquerors were Muslims and their new subjects were Christians.
-Their new homeland needed some time to become mainly Muslim and change their language to Turk.
-It has largely been done by the mid-13th century, though.
-While the Hungarians suffered the Mongolian invasion in 1241-42, the Seljuks were attacked in 1243 by the “yellow storm”.
+The Seljuq conquerors were Muslim and their new subjects were Christian.
+It took some time for their new homeland to become predominantly Muslim and for their language to change to Turkish.
+This was largely completed by the middle of the 13th century.
+While the Hungarians suffered from the Mongol invasion of 1241-42, the Seljuks were attacked by the Mongolian “Yellow Storm” in 1243.

 Mongolian warriors

-The Sultanate of Rum was defeated in the Battle of Köse Dağ and the Sultanate got disintegrated.
-The ancestors of the Ottoman Turks appeared in Asia Minor, led by Chieftain Ertogrul in 1250.
+The Sultanate of Rum was defeated in the Battle of Köse Dağ and the Sultanate disintegrated.
+The ancestors of the Ottoman Turks appeared in Asia Minor in 1250 under the leadership of Ertogrul.
 According to legend, he had only 400 warriors under his command.

-His son was called Bey Osman (1281-1326) and his descendants were the Osmanli or as many people call them, the Ottomans.
-The Ottomans were able to gain ground in Europe and set foot on the Balkanian Peninsula in 1352.
-The Ottoman dynasty ethnically belonged to the Oguz Turks, too.
+His son was called Bey Osman (1281-1326) and his descendants were the Osmanli, or as many people call them, the Ottomans.
+The Ottomans were able to gain ground in Europe and entered the Balkan Peninsula in 1352.
+The Ottoman dynasty also ethnically belonged to the Oguz Turks.

-The Turk peoples all considered themselves the descendants of the great Khan Oguz and their traditional laws, the „törü” („törvény” in Hungarian) was the same.
-Also, not only their language was the same but their religion included common shamanistic elements, parallel to their Muslim faith of course.
+The Turk peoples all saw themselves as descendants of the great Khan Oguz, and their traditional laws, the “törü” (“törvény” in Hungarian), were the same.
+Not only was their language the same, but their religion contained common shamanistic elements, parallel, of course, to their Muslim faith.

-They called themselves Turk at the beginning of their rule, just like all Turk-related tribes since the old days of the Turk Empire founded in the steppes in the middle of the 6th century A.D.
-This term had no bad meaning at that time among them.
+At the beginning of their rule, they called themselves Turks, as all Turk-related tribes have done since the old days of the Turk Empire, which was founded in the steppes in the middle of the 6th century AD.

 Ottoman army on the march (1566)

-Note, some Byzantine sources had called the Hungarians also „Turk” in the 9th century and there are many theories that claim there is a direct relationship between the ancient Turks and Hungarians.
-Once having been a nomadic people, it is no wonder why the Turks, after the 15th century, it was thought that the Hungarians were their brothers.
-This concept is quite widespread in our days, too, particularly since the 19th century when new friendships developed between the Turkish and the Hungarian nations.
-It was the religion that separated the two nations quite significantly.
+Note that some Byzantine sources had also called the Hungarians “Turks” in the 9th century, and there are many theories that claim there is a direct relationship between the ancient Turks and the Hungarians.
+Since the Turks were once nomadic people, it is not surprising that after the 15th century, they began to think of the Hungarians as their brothers.
+This idea is still widespread today, especially since the 19th century when new friendships developed between the Turkish and Hungarian nations.
+It was religion that separated the two nations.
 More about the Hungarians here:

 https://www.hungarianottomanwars.com/essays/who-were-the-hungarians/

-One of the Turkish people who liked my posts wrote to me: „Brother, had you embraced Allah, nothing would have stopped us.”
-I answered him: „Brother, had you embraced Jesus, nobody would have stopped us…”
+One of the Turkish people who liked my posts wrote to me: “Brother if you had embraced Allah, nothing would have stopped us”.
+I replied to him: “Brother if you had embraced Jesus, no one would have stopped us…”

 Ottoman soldiers in the 17th century